2014 Draconid meteor shower

-The 2013 Draconid meteor shower will peak between October 7 and October 8.
-According to astronomers, the best time to view the shower for those in the Northern Hemisphere is right after nightfall.
+The 2014 Draconid meteor shower will peak on October 7.
+The best time to view the shower for those in the Northern Hemisphere is right after nightfall.
+Unfortunately, a full Moon will make it harder to view it.

 The Draconid meteor shower, also sometimes known as the Giacobinids, is one of the two meteor showers to annually grace the skies in October.
 The Draconids owe their name to the constellation Draco the Dragon, the shower’s radiant point, and are created when the Earth passes through the dust debris left by comet 21 P/ Giacobini-Zinner.
 The comet takes around 6.6 years to make a single revolution around the Sun.